algorandfoundation/algokit-fullstack-template/README.md

 And the following backend templates:

-- [algokit-puya-template](https://github.com/algorandfoundation/algokit-puya-template) - An official starter for developing and deploying Puya smart contracts.
+- [algokit-python-template](https://github.com/algorandfoundation/algokit-python-template) - An official starter for developing and deploying Puya smart contracts.
 - [algokit-tealscript-template](https://github.com/algorand-devrel/tealscript-algokit-template) - An official starter for developing and deploying TealScript smart contracts.
 - [algokit-beaker-default-template](https://github.com/algorandfoundation/algokit-beaker-default-template) - A production-ready baseline for developing and deploying Beaker smart contracts.
-Please note this template option is to be deprecated after `puya` is ready for production use.

 ### Frontend